ryouze/yt-table/README.md

 As someone who prefers not to use a Google account, I maintain my YouTube "subscriptions" through a locally-stored HTML table.

-Of course, manually editing HTML is cumbersome.
+Of course, editing HTML code manually is cumbersome.
 To streamline this process, I developed yt-table, a command-line tool that automates the management of these subscriptions.
 It offers two functionalities: adding a channel (`--add`) and removing a channel (`--remove`).
 I run it once a month, it's fast, and it gets the job done.

 ## Features